1/7 Eggersdorf Rd. Ormeau

 4. Tooth Extractions: Some teeth are so severely decayed that they can’t be restored and must be removed.

 5. Crowns: Used for extensively decayed or weakened teeth.
-The decayed or weakened area is removed and then covered with a crown, or cap.
+The decayed or weakened area is removed and then covered with a crown or cap.

 Preventing Tooth Decay

-Prevention is invariably more effective and less invasive than treatment when it comes to tooth decay.
-Central to this preventive strategy is maintaining diligent oral hygiene practices.
-Brushing twice daily using a fluoride toothpaste ensures the removal of plaque, which is the primary agent of enamel erosion.
+Brushing twice daily using a fluoride toothpaste ensures the removal of plaque, the primary agent of enamel erosion.

-To bolster the teeth’s natural defenses, fluoride treatments and the application of dental sealants—protective coatings applied to the biting surfaces of molars—can be beneficial, especially for children with newly erupted permanent teeth.
+To bolster the teeth’s natural defences, fluoride treatments and the application of dental sealants—protective coatings applied to the biting surfaces of molars—can be beneficial, especially for children with newly erupted permanent teeth.
 Equally pivotal is dietary mindfulness.

 Limiting the intake of sugary and starchy foods and beverages, and if consumed, ensuring prompt oral cleaning, reduces the substrate for harmful bacteria.
-Drinking tap water with fluoride provides a dual benefit: it rinses away residual sugars and bathes the teeth in a decay-resistant mineral.

 2. Regular Dental Check-ups: This helps detect and treat cavities early.